apache/nuttx-website/community.md

 You can:

-* Use our project and provide a feedback.
+* Use our project and provide feedback.
-* Provide us with the use-cases.
+* Provide us with use-cases.
 * Report bugs and submit patches.
 * Contribute code or documentation.